 Some signs that your dog is feeling protective of their resources and may be guarding you include: following you closely, getting agitated when someone comes close to you, stiffening up, hackles (the hair on their back) standing up, growling, and biting.

 If your dog exhibits these behaviors around you or anyone else, it’s important to get help from a qualified professional behaviorist who can help you resolve the issue.

-If you’re looking for professional help with resource guarding but an in-person trainer isn’t an option right now, why not try this online course on resource guarding from Canine Principles.
+If you’re looking for professional help with resource guarding but an in-person trainer isn’t an option right now, why not try this online course to Stop Resource Guarding from SpiritDog Training.

 For more information on resource guarding, check out these posts: